tiepdotme/serenade-wind/_posts/2020-09-14-survey-sea-trial-part-2.md

 First of all, thank you everyone for reaching out and sharing your stories with us.
 I was really touched to learn about each of your journeys... among the best birthday presents I have received!

 In today's post, we want to update you on what's happening over the next couple weeks.
-We're now in Ft Lauderdale.
+We're now in Ft Lauderdale and staying in Hotel Circ once again.

-Recap yesterday's travel.

 # Due Diligence